billhails/CEKF/README.md

 $$

 e.g. when evaluating `exp` in `(let ((var exp)) body)` the continuation of that evaluation is as in the `letk` above.
-It turns out that when evaluating ANF the only construct that requires a new continuation is when evaluating the `exp` part of such a `let`, hence the name
+It turns out that when evaluating ANF the only construct that requires a new continuation is when evaluating the `exp` part of such a `let` (because in ANF all other complex expressions are in tail position), hence the name $\mathbf{letk}$.
-$\mathbf{letk}$.

 ### Failure Continuation